gracicot/slate/Readme.md

 If waiting for the pull requests to be merged is not for you, please try the `druide-slate-react` package!

+To stay in sync with the Slate version number, we use rc numbers.
+The latest version is `0.22.9-rc.2`.

 ----

 <p align="center">